U.S. Fund for UNICEF: Headquarters and offices

-The U.S. Fund for UNICEF is headquartered in Manhattan in New York City and maintains five regional advisory boards: Atlantic, Central Plains, Midwest, Northeast, and West.
+The U.S. Fund for UNICEF is headquartered in Manhattan, in New York City, and maintains five regional advisory boards: Atlantic, Central Plains, Midwest, Northeast, and West.

 Finances

-UNICEF USA carries Charity Navigator's 4-Star financial standards rating for charities, the best possible score for nonprofits, indicating that donors can confidently give to UNICEF USA.
-Out of every dollar spent, 89 cents goes toward helping children, 9 cents is spent on fundraising costs, and 2 cents on administration.
+UNICEF USA has received a four-star rating from Charity Navigator, its highest rating level.
+According to the organisation's published figures, 89 per cent of expenditures support programmes for children, 9 per cent are allocated to fundraising, and 2 per cent to administrative costs.

 Cards and gifts

-The first UNICEF greeting card was created in 1949, the design featuring a "thank you picture" by a 7-year-old girl whose village in Czechoslovakia received emergency assistance from UNICEF.
-The card launched a worldwide fundraising activity that continues to provide a significant source of revenue to UNICEF.
-The U.S. Fund makes UNICEF greeting cards and gifts available in the United States through the UNICEF Market website.
+The first UNICEF greeting card was created in 1949 and featured a "thank you" drawing by a seven-year-old girl whose village in Czechoslovakia received emergency assistance from UNICEF.
+The card initiated a fundraising activity that became a source of revenue for the organisation.
+In the United States, UNICEF greeting cards and related gifts are made available through the UNICEF Market website.

-The U.S. Fund also supports UNICEF with UNICEF Inspired Gifts.
-Through this program, individuals can purchase lifesaving supplies for children such as therapeutic milk or anti-malarial mosquito nets and have them shipped to one of the over 190 countries and territories where UNICEF works.
+The U.S. Fund for UNICEF also supports the organisation through the UNICEF Inspired Gifts programme.
+Through this initiative, individuals may purchase supplies as therapeutic milk or insecticide-treated mosquito nets, which are distributed to countries and territories in which UNICEF operates.

 UNICEF Ambassadors

-UNICEF USA has a long history of support from its celebrity ambassadors and high-profile supporters who play a significant role in promoting UNICEF and advocating and fundraising on its behalf.
-Current UNICEF USA Ambassadors include Jeremy Lin, Aria Mia Loberti, Selena Gomez, Justin Min, Laurie Hernandez, Téa Leoni, Lucy Liu, P!nk, Alyssa Milano, and Sofia Carson.
+UNICEF USA has received support from celebrity ambassadors and other high-profile individuals who assist in promoting the organisation and supporting its advocacy and fundraising efforts.
+Current UNICEF USA ambassadors include Jeremy Lin, Aria Mia Loberti, Selena Gomez, Justin Min, Laurie Hernandez, Téa Leoni, Lucy Liu, P!nk, Alyssa Milano, and Sofia Carson.